1. How many hours will I require for a full day’s coverage?

 I always aim to get photos to you whilst you might still be on honeymoon and almost always deliver photos to clients within 2-3 weeks.
-The maximum is 4 weeks turnaround time from the date of the wedding/payment date.
+The maximum is 6 weeks (or 45 days) turnaround time from the date of the wedding/payment date.

 4. Can we see some complete weddings and testimonials?

 5. Are there any extras to be added to the total price?